stevensona/shader-toy/README.md

 ### 0.10.5
 * Fix bug that caused the static preview command to open a dynamic preview,
 * fix a bug when parsing back-to-back comments
+* fix a bug with uniforms that have more than one and not exactly three components,
 * fully support floating point parsing, including exponents.

 ### 0.10.4